Chicago Car Accident Attorney

 - You sustained damages due to the accident that you can collect in your lawsuit.

 You can use medical and police reports, witness testimony, surveillance footage, and many other pieces of evidence to establish these elements.
-Your attorney from Taxman, Pollock, Murray & Bekkerman, LLC will conduct an in-depth investigation into your case to gather this evidence and craft a compelling case in your favor.
+Your attorney from the law firm of Taxman, Pollock, Murray & Bekkerman, LLC will conduct an in-depth investigation into your accident case to gather this evidence and craft a compelling case in your favor.

 Why You Need Help with Your Auto Accident Injury Claim

 Getting help with your injury claim can also help you save time, which is a critical factor in any car accident claim.
 It is possible that evidence in your case may be lost, witnesses may disappear, the statute of limitations will pass, and memories will fade.
 The smallest mistake can cost you, and without a reputable auto accident attorney, you may never be fully compensated for your injury claim.
-Even if you don’t retain an attorney, it can significantly help to consult with an experienced car accident injury claims lawyer so that they can provide you with free guidance and advice.
+Even if you don’t retain an attorney, it can significantly help to avoid speaking to insurance adjusters before you consult with an experienced car accident injury claims lawyer so that they can provide you with free guidance and advice.